CrunchyData/pgbouncer_fdw/README.md

 ```

 ## Usage
 You should be able to query any of the pgbouncer views provided.
-For the meaning of the views provided, see the pgbouncer documentation (linked above).
+For the meaning of the views, see the pgbouncer documentation (linked above).
 Not all views are provided either due to recommendations from author (FDS) or duplication of other view data already provided (STATS_TOTALS, STATS_AVERAGES, etc).

 ```
 postgres=> select * from pgbouncer.pools;